Home Assessment Tips

 RAINGUTTERS

-Screen or enclose rain gutters to prevent accumulation of plant debris.
+Routinely clean gutters to prevent flammable buildup from accumulating.
+Screen or enclose rain gutters with 1/8-inch or smaller metal mesh to prevent the accumulation of plant or other flammable debris.

 WALLS